a-basuony/Tanstack-Query/React Query notes.md

         If the mutation fails, use the `onError` callback to revert to the previous state.

+        => if backend fails, we roll back the data to the previous state => if backend success, we update the data to the new state

         ```javascript
         onError: (err, newEvent, context) => {
         // Revert to the previous data